 Chambers UK Bar 2021- Court of Protection: Property & Affairs

-- Sangha v Estate of Diljit Kaur Sangha & Others [2021] EWHC 1599 (Ch) (Alleged Will forgery, proprietary estoppel, construction of will revocation clauses in foreign wills, effect of annulment of bankruptcy on the severance of joint tenancies)
+- Sangha v Estate of Diljit Kaur Sangha & Others [2021] EWHC 1599 (Ch) (Alleged will forgery, proprietary estoppel, construction of will revocation clauses in foreign wills, effect of annulment of bankruptcy on the severance of joint tenancies)

 - Re MJL [2019] EWCOP 31 (Court of Protection, proposed statutory gifts with the purpose of tax planning).